Guide

 Enforcement and Penalties

 To oversee compliance, a federal regulatory authority will be established.
-This body will have the power to issue warnings, impose fines, and even suspend AI-related activities for severe violations.
-Penalties can reach up to R$50 million per infraction or 2% of an organization’s annual revenue in Brazil.
-Importantly, the bill provides a one-year adaptation period after it becomes law, allowing businesses time to align their practices with the new regulations.
+Penalties can reach up to R$50 million per infraction or 2% of an organization's annual revenue in Brazil.

 South Korea's Basic Act on AI Advancement and Trust